NikosAlexandris/pvgis-prototype/docs/tutorials/introduction.md

     --uniplot
 ```

-We want to have an estimation of
-the photovoltaic power output
+We want to estimate the photovoltaic power output
-for a specific location
-and a short period of time.
+for a specific location and a short period of time.

 !!! tip

-    Just copy-and-paste the command and follow along.
+    Just copy-and-paste the commands and follow along.
-    This is one way you can practice through this tutorial!
+    This is one way to practice through this tutorial!

 Let's break-down the result :